 Microglia are the brain’s resident immune sentinels and account for around ten percent of all brain cells.
 These dynamic, highly specialized cells control a plethora of neurobiological functions, from scavenging pathogens and damaged brain cells to orchestrating inflammation and promoting repair.

 Despite being the subject of intense research, much of microglia’s origin story remains shrouded in mystery.
-A*STAR researchers, in collaboration with an international team of scientists, have thus turned to a genomic technique called single-cell sequencing to chart the spectrum of microglia biology over 450 million evolutionary years.
+A*STAR researchers with international collaborators, thus turned to a genomic technique called single-cell sequencing to chart the spectrum of microglia biology over 450 million evolutionary years.

 The study was led by Ido Amit’s laboratory at the Weizmann Institute of Science in Israel, with contributions from the laboratory of Florent Ginhoux, a Senior Principal Investigator at the Singapore Immunology Network (SIgN).